 The pools stay nice and balmy all year round thanks to the way the sunlight hits the water, or something sciency like that… in fact, if we’re being honest with you, we have no idea why.
 All we know is that if you fancy a dip, Blue Pools is the spot.

-The pools are just a few minutes’ walk from a carpark and the Blue Pool Campground, but make sure you’ve got some sandals with you ’cause the path is hella rocky.
-Now, there ain’t a lot of shade down by the water, so make sure to slip, slop, slap.
+The pools are just a few minutes’ walk from a car park and the Blue Pool Campground, but make sure you’ve got some sandals with you ’cause the path is hella rocky.
+And there ain’t a lot of shade down by the water, so make sure to slip, slop, slap.

 Camping at Blue Pool Campground

 Blue Pools isn’t too far from Melbourne for a day trip, but if you want to really make the most of your weekend and soak up East Gippsland, you’re in luck because the campsite is less than 500m from the pools.
 It’s pretty basic, with no running water and no creeks nearby that are safe to fill up from, so you’ll need to bring all your supplies yourself.

 There are drop toilets, but the toilet paper is inconsistently refilled so be sure to bring your own.
 The campsite’s dusty and uneven, but luckily there are fire pits to make up for it.